 We’re committed to giving out our Premium plan to refugees (usually £14.95 a month) for free, for life.
 The Premium plan waives all transaction fees, granting our customers entirely free current account facilities.

-At the moment we can give refugees access to a Monese current account provided they have been granted asylum and received their Biometric Residence Permit (BRP).
+At the moment we can give refugees access to a Monese mobile money account provided they have been granted asylum and received their Biometric Residence Permit (BRP).
 Banks are legally obliged to accept BRP’s, however many bank branch staff are not trained to recognise them, which causes issues for many refugees and new migrants across the country.
 Our hope is that schemes like the one we're running will encourage other financial institutions to open their doors to refugees living and working in the country.

 In an effort to meet customers at their time of need, we are working with refugee charities across the country who help refugees get settled after they have been granted asylum.
 These charities include Refugee Education Training Advice Service in Leeds, the Derby Refugee Advice Centre, RefuAid, Gloucestershire Action for Refugees and Asylum Seekers, and Jobs Education and Training North, based in Newcastle.